-There is plenty of great horse racing across America on Tuesday, including at Presque Isle Downs race track.
-We have been on fire with our picks for a long time; our profit is +301.09 units with our ...Horse Racing
+There is plenty of great horse racing across America on Saturday, including at Belmont at the Big A (Aqueduct race track, moved from Belmont).
+We have been in fine form with our picks for a long time...

 Horse Racing Betting

 There are many ways in which you can bet on horse racing but the majority of horse racing betting will fall under either Win bets, Place Bets, or Show Bets, along with a few exotic bet types.
 Here at Pickswise, our horse racing handicappers will cover all of these main types of horse racing betting across the top US tracks and horse racing action, including the triple crown races in the Kentucky Derby, Belmont Stakes, and Preakness.
 Pickswise’s expert handicappers are here all year long to provide the best free insight and analysis into all of the top horse racing action, including all of the breaking Horse Racing News and analysis to consider.

 Handicapping a horse race, particularly to those new to the sport can be a daunting prospect.
 A race card can often confuse or overwhelm bettors, but getting familiar with the racecard, the abbreviations and what everything means is the first thing all horse racing handicappers should aim to do.
 Once you have grasped the basics, handicapping races is then all in the research.
 Trawling through previous horse races, performances of the runners, the track conditions they perform best in, and the race tracks they perform best at are just a few of the many ways you can narrow down a race to make a selection.
 Here at Pickswise, we have a long history with handicapping horse races, from the everyday horse racing betting to the marquee events like the Breeders’ Cup or the Kentucky Derby.
 We put in the hours to handicap the races and also accompany all of our horse racing betting with analysis, odds, and key information.
 For more on how to handicap horse racing, check out our Horse Racing Guide.